-Keywords: heart rate variability, R–R interval, RMSSD, heart rate, recovery, sympathetic nervous system, parasympathetic nervous system.
+Keywords: heart rate variability, R–R interval, RMSSD, heart rate, recovery, sympathetic nervous system, parasympathetic nervous system Sports Science.

 The HRV is simply the time difference between each successive heartbeat, otherwise known as the R–R interval or the inter-beat interval (Figure 1).
 The time between each heartbeat is not fixed/consistent, it varies with every beat – hence the term heart rate ‘variability’.

-Historically, HRV has been measured using an electrocardiogram (ECG), but with the development of technology, it can now be reliability measured using smartphone applications combined with a heart rate strap (3), or a finger-wave pulse sensor (4).
-Whilst there are many other metrics used to measure HRV, the most common and perhaps reliable is technically known as the ‘root-mean square difference of successive normal R–R intervals (RMSSD)’ (5).
+Historically, HRV has been measured using an electrocardiogram (ECG), but with the development of technology, it can now be reliably measured using smartphone applications combined with a heart rate strap (3), or a finger-wave pulse sensor (4).
+Whilst there are many other metrics used to measure HRV, the most common and perhaps reliable is technically known as the ‘root-mean-square difference of successive normal R–R intervals (RMSSD)’ (5).
 Thus in practical sporting environments, HRV is most frequently measured using the RMSSD metric.
-Two other common HRV metrics used within sports science are: high-frequency power (HFP), and the standard deviation of instantaneous beat-to-beat R–R interval variability (SD1) (6).
+Two other common HRV metrics used within sports science are high-frequency power (HFP), and the standard deviation of instantaneous beat-to-beat R–R interval variability (SD1) (6).

 Asides the importance of HRV in athletic performance, its main significance is its use in the medical environment.
 That is, HRV has been shown to be a predictor of mortality after a heart attack (7, 8), and is also related to congestive heart failure (9), diabetic neuropathy (10, 11, 12), depression (13, 14), post-cardiac transplant (15), susceptibility to sudden infant death syndrome (SIDS) and poor survival in premature babies (16).